rkalis/truffle-assertions/README.md

 );
 ```

+## Related projects

+- [truffle-events](https://github.com/zulhfreelancer/truffle-events) — 3rd party add-on to this project with 'deep events' support.
+You can test emitted events in other contracts, provided they are in the same transaction i.e. event A (contract A) and event B (contract B) are produced in the same transaction.

 ## Donations
 If you use this library inside your own projects and you would like to support its development, you can donate Ξ to `0x6775f0Ee4E63983501DBE7b0385bF84DBd36D69B`.